panzerdp/dmitripavlutin.com/content/posts/093-compare-strings/index.md

 > *Grapheme* is a minimally distinctive unit of writing in the context of a particular writing system.

-Ok, that's all interesting, but how does it relate to safe comparison of strings?
+Ok, that's all interesting, but how does it relate to the safe comparison of strings?
 Using *different sets of characters* you can render *the same grapheme*.

 Particularly, there is a special set of characters named *combining marks* (aka *diacritics*) that are used to modify the previous character to create new graphemes.
-Let's slighly detail into combining marks.
+Let's slightly detail into combining marks.

 ## 2. What's a combining mark